Asherpayn/Album_artwork_downloader/README.md

 The script will:
 - Install PyInstaller if needed
 - Clean previous builds
-- Build the executable using the configured spec file
+- Build the application bundle using the configured spec file
+- Create a compressed `.tar.gz` archive for distribution
-- Report the output location
+- Report file sizes and locations

 ### Manual Build